Zaxxon: Reviews

 Softline in 1983 called the Atari 8-bit version "a superb three-dimensional computer game ...
 Not since Choplifter has a game looked so impressive".
 The magazine also liked the graphics of the Apple II and TRS-80 versions despite those computers' hardware limitations, and predicted that Zaxxon would be a "long-lived bestseller".
-In 1984 the magazine's readers named the game the fifth most-popular Apple program, the worst Apple program, and third-worst Atari program of 1983.
+In 1984, the magazine's readers named the game the fifth most-popular Apple program, the worst Apple program, and third-worst Atari program of 1983.
+InfoWorld's Essential Guide to Atari Computers cited it as a good Atari arcade game, noting "its distinctive three-dimensional graphics".

 Awards

 At the 1982 Arkie Awards, the arcade game received a Certificate of Merit as runner-up for Best Science Fiction/Fantasy Coin-Op Game.
 At the 1983 Arcade Awards, the console cartridge conversion received a Certificate of Merit as runner-up for Videogame of the Year.
 At the 1984 Arkie Awards, the dedicated console version was awarded Stand-Alone Game of the Year, while the home computer conversion received a Certificate of Merit as runner-up for Computer Game of the Year.
 In January 1985, Electronic Games magazine included Zaxxon in its Hall of Fame.
-In 1995, Flux magazine ranked the arcade version 51st on their "Top 100 Video Games."
+In 1995, Flux magazine ranked the arcade version 51st on its list of the "Top 100 Video Games".

 Legacy

 Re-releases

 Zaxxon is a bonus game in the Sega Genesis Collection for the PlayStation 2.
 It is also an unlockable arcade game in Sonic's Ultimate Genesis Collection for the Xbox 360 and PlayStation 3.
 The arcade version was released on the Wii Virtual Console in Japan on December 15, 2009, the PAL region on March 5, 2010, and North America on April 12, 2010.
-In 2022, the original arcade version will be included as part of the Sega Astro City Mini V, a vertically oriented variant of the Sega Astro City mini console.
+In 2022, the original arcade version was included as part of the Sega Astro City Mini V, a vertically oriented variant of the Sega Astro City mini console.